Dr Stefano Sandrone has been awarded a coveted Miriam Friedman Ben-David Award by the Association for Medical Education in Europe (AMEE).

 Dr Sandrone’s impact on the learning experience offered at Imperial has been multifaceted.
 He has been actively engaged over several years with innovation in developing new curricula and educational opportunities, incorporating advanced technologies, diverse perspectives, and addressing varied learner needs.
 He has also been the leader of various innovative scholarly projects on several topics, including active learning, professional identity, AI and metaverse.

-The Award will be officially presented at a formal celebration event in Basel next week.
+The Award has been officially presented at a formal celebration event in Basel this week.

 On announcing this year’s Award recipient, Professor Madalena Patricio, Chair of the Award Committee, said: “In reaching this decision, the Committee recognised Stefano as an impressive young educator making remarkable contributions to education with a far-reaching impact.
 He has also secured remarkable publications on education in esteemed journals such as Nature Medicine and Cell, demonstrating a high impact in his field.